google/go-cloud/internal/docs/design.md

 catastrophic data leak.
 To generate the ACLs correctly requires modeling of IAM users and roles for each cloud platform, and some way of mapping those users and roles across clouds.
-While not impossible, the level of complexity and the high liklihood of a leaky abstraction leads us to believe this is not the right direction for Go Cloud.
+While not impossible, the level of complexity and the high likelihood of a leaky abstraction leads us to believe this is not the right direction for Go Cloud.

 Instead of adding large amounts of leaky complexity to Go Cloud, we expect the